Lions take Ohio St cornerback Jeff Okudah at No. 3 overall

 ”She would’ve been in tears,” he said. ”She didn’t really understand football like that, being born Nigeria, but she knew what made me happy.”

-Lions general manager Bob Quinn and coach Matt Patricia need Okudah to pan out this year and it may help their job security if some other selections also contribute right away.
-Owner Martha Firestone Ford brought back Quinn for a fifth year and Patricia for a third year, but made clear contending for the playoffs was the expectation.
+Lions owner Martha Firestone Ford brought back Quinn for a fifth year and Patricia for a third year, but made clear contending for the playoffs was the expectation.
+The two need Okudah to pan out this year and it may help their job security if some other selections also contribute right away.

+”He fits the mold of a top-flight corner,” Quinn said of his top pick. ”He can cover big guys.
+He can cover small guys.
+He can support the run.”

 The franchise certainly has more needs on its defensive line, but there are also voids on offense.
 Quinn let guard Graham Glasgow go in free agency, raising concerns about Stafford having enough time to throw to receivers such as Kenny Golladay.